 - Cheerful Child: When he was a kit and apprentice.

-- In the Blood: Believes this about his son, as he says that Crowfeather would make a good leader some day.
+- Like Father, Like Son: Believes this about his son, as he says that Crowfeather would make a good leader some day.

 - Meaningful Rename: When he became an apprentice, Heatherstar gave him the name Deadpaw instead of Hoppaw.

 - Unfortunate Name: In the first series.
 But believe it or not, in Tallstar's Revenge, he doesn't mind having his name changed from Hopkit to Deadpaw.
 In fact, he knows that even though his paw's "dead", the rest of him is still alive.

 A warrior of WindClan before being the deputy in The New Prophecy.
 After Onewhisker becomes the leader instead of him, he gets angry and leads a rebellion against him.
 But the rebellion ended when a tree fell down and crushed him, making a path to get to Gatherings.
 Currently living in StarClan despite what he did.

 - Anti-Villain: He may be an enemy of the protagonists, but he does have a point in that he was supposed to be leader.
 He's even let into StarClan because he believed that what he was doing was the right thing, and he didn't really do anything too evil.

 - Arc Villain: He's the main antagonist of Starlight, but has no impact on the rest on the series.

 - Blood Knight: He loves fighting, which is one of the reasons Tallstar believes he will make a poor leader.